watson-intu/self-sdk/README.md

 ## Building for Linux
 1. Setup qibuild and CMake.
 You can use your Linux package manager to install CMake, and any distribution of Python (2.7 recommended) to install qibuild through pip.
-2. Download the "Linux Toolchain" for Linux (C++ SDK 2.1.4 Linux 64) from https://community.aldebaran.com/en/resources/software and unzip into ~/linux/naoqi-sdk-linux64/.
+2. Download the "Linux Toolchain" for Linux (C++ SDK 2.1.4 Linux 64) from https://community.aldebaran.com/en/resources/software and unzip into ~/toolchains/naoqi-sdk-linux64/.
 3. Run the following commands:
   * cd {self root directory}
-  * qitoolchain create linux ~/linux/naoqi-sdk-linux64/toolchain.xml
+  * qitoolchain create linux ~/toolchains/naoqi-sdk-linux64/toolchain.xml
   * qibuild init
   * qibuild add-config linux --toolchain linux
-  * qibuild configure -c linux
-  * ./scripts/build_linux.sh user@{IP ADDRESS} [profile]
+  * ./scripts/build_linux.sh [user@host] [profile]

 ## Building for Nao/Pepper using OSX

 1. Setup qibuild & cmake, see http://doc.aldebaran.com/2-1/dev/cpp/install_guide.html for instructions on getting those installed.
-2. Download the "Cross Toolchain" for Mac from https://community.aldebaran.com/en/resources/software and unzip into ~/nao/ctc-mac64-atom.2.4.2.26/.
+2. Download the "Cross Toolchain" for Mac from https://community.aldebaran.com/en/resources/software and unzip into ~/toolchains/ctc-mac64-atom.2.4.2.26/.
 3. Run the following commmands:
   * cd {self-sdk root directory}
   * qibuild init
-  * qitoolchain create pepper ~/nao/ctc-mac64-atom.2.4.2.26/toolchain.xml
+  * qitoolchain create nao ~/toolchains/ctc-mac64-atom.2.4.2.26/toolchain.xml
-  * qibuild add-config pepper --toolchain pepper --default
+  * qibuild add-config nao --toolchain nao --default
-  * qitoolchain add-package -c pepper packages/openssl-i686-aldebaran-linux-gnu-1.0.1s.zip
-  * qitoolchain add-package -c pepper packages/self-0.1-pepper.zip
-  * qibuild configure
-  * ./scripts/build_nao.sh nao@{IP ADDRESS} [profile]
+  * ./scripts/build_nao.sh [user@host] [profile]

 This installs SELF on the remote machine whose user name and IP address you supply.
 You can go to the ~/self/latest directory on that machine and run run_self.sh.
 This has been tested on Red Hat Enterprise 6.6 and 6.7.